mosra/magnum-website/content/blog/guest-posts/area-lights-with-ltcs.rst

 You can therefore transform a spherical distribution to look like another spherical distribution.
-This means that you can transform something like the cosine distribution to look like a specific BRDF at a certain view angle.
-You can then --- thanks to the invariance of the interval --- integrate over the cosine distribution, to which an analytical solution is known, instead of integrating over the BRDF.
+This means that you can transform something like the cosine distribution to look like a specific BRDF given a certain view angle.
+You can then --- because the integral is unaffected by the linear transform --- integrate over the cosine distribution, to which an analytical solution is known, instead of integrating over the BRDF.

 As this BRDF is view dependent, you need a transformation for every incident view angle, and every parameter of a parametric BRDF.
-They achieve this by fitting a 3x3 matrix (for the transformation) for a set of sampled values for the BRDF parameter ``alpha`` (roughness) of the GGX Microfacet BRDF as well as the viewing angle.
+In the paper, they achieve this by fitting a 3x3 matrix (for the transformation) for a set of sampled values for the BRDF parameter ``alpha`` (roughness) of the GGX Microfacet BRDF as well as the viewing angle.

-The 3x3 matrices have only four components that really have an effect on the transformation.
-Consequently they can store these in a RGBA texture.
+The 3x3 matrices have only four really significant components.
+Consequently they can be stored in an RGBA texture.

 .. math::